be2bill/merchant-api-guidelines/README.md

 - some in code documentation (like javadoc, phpdoc or your programming language documentation system)

 This documentation should be kept up to date and at least cover the public interface of your implementation.
+The documentation and the commit messages have to be written in english.

 ## Packaging